Table of Contents Show

-Our earth is filled with so many beautiful forms of nature.
-Of these, landforms make up terrains like mountains, plateaus, plains, and valleys.
-It also includes some coastal forms like bays or peninsulas, ocean ridges, and ocean basins.
+Our Earth is filled with many beautiful landforms of nature that make up terrains like mountains, plateaus, plains, and valleys and also include coastal forms like bays or peninsulas, ocean ridges, and basins.

-The mountains always fascinate humanity for their calm and majestic beauty with their sheer mass and appearance.
+The mountains fascinate humanity for their calm and majestic beauty, sheer mass, and appearance.
 When we see the sunset on the peaks of the mountains, it gives us a breathtaking view that is incredibly calming.

 Mountains are a reminder that this world is not artificial and cannot be controlled or predicted by humanity.
 They remind us that we need to be rigid and flexible.